Academic Information

 5. A student's Title, Scope and Procedure form must be filed before the fifth year in order to identify the composition of the dissertation work.

-6. Students may take five or six years to complete the PhD, depending on the program.
-A one-year extension is available if circumstances warrant.
+6. A one-year extension beyond a student's designated program length is available if circumstances warrant.
 Extensions are obtained by application by the student to the degree program, endorsement by the degree program to the Office of Graduate Studies, Arts & Sciences, and approval by the Office of Graduate Studies, Arts & Sciences.

 Qualifying Examinations